tdeheurles/jvm-tools/README.md

 ## Compile or run without jvm installation

 ### TODO
-Need to create a user different than root for this stuff.
-Need to look at busybox how to
+- Create a user different than root for this stuff => Need to look at busybox how to
+- Test on windows with boot2docker

 ### You need [docker](https://github.com/tdeheurles/docs/tree/master/docker)

 ### The idea
-You ask a container to do work for you.
+You ask a container to do some work for you.

 If you want him to build something for you, you give him the volume where he'll find the sources and where he can put the result.
 You also can ask him to leave a cache of the work in order to make the next work faster.